eduardoVela2022/JS-Blog/README.md

 ### Sign Up

 To sign up click on the “Sign Up” button, which is located in the header.
 This button will redirect you to the sign up page of the website.
 In here you can create a new account, by entering a new username and password into the sign up form of the website and clicking its “Sign In” button.
-If you were signed up successfully, you will be redirected to the dashboard page of the website.
+If you were signed up successfully, you will be redirected to the dashboard page of your new account.

 ![“The sign up form of the website”](./images/SignUpForm.png)
 ![“The sign up form filled with the username and password of a new user”](./images/FilledSignUpForm.png)